 As part of its mission and since its inception, DNDi has advocated for increased public responsibility and a more enabling environment for neglected disease R&D.

-The proposed objective of the UN Secretary General’s HLP on Access to Medicines is to review and assess proposals and recommend solutions for remedying the policy incoherence between the rights of inventors, international human rights law, trade rules and public health in the context of health technologies.
-Four HLP Access to Medicines meetings were organized in Geneva, New York, London and Johannesburg.
+The proposed objective of the UN Secretary General’s High-Level Panel on Access to Medicines is to review and assess proposals and recommend solutions for remedying the policy incoherence between the rights of inventors, international human rights law, trade rules and public health in the context of health technologies.
+DNDi submitted a formal contribution.

 A new paper recently commissioned by DNDi examines the possibilities of creating a pooled international R&D fund for the Demonstration Projects that were selected as part of the process following on the report of the WHO Consultative Expert Working Group on Research and Development (CEWG): “Demonstration Financing: Considerations for a Pilot Pooled International Fund for R&D.”